Configurable photonic simulator for quantum field dynamics: Preliminaries

-A fundamental result for our analysis is the normal mode decomposition, also referred to as Williamson's theorem~\cite{Williamson1935}.
+A fundamental result for our analysis is the normal-mode decomposition, also known as Williamson's theorem~\cite{Williamson1935}.
 Given a $2N \times 2N$ real and positive semi-definite matrix $H$ (e.g., the Hamiltonian matrix), there exists a symplectic diagonalizing (SD) transformation $S_{\text{SD}} \in Sp(2N, \mathbb{R})$ in the sense that~\cite{Son2022, Nicacio2021}

 with the diagonal matrix

 containing the so-called symplectic eigenvalues $d_{j} \in \mathbb{R}$.
 Importantly, the SD matrix is not unique~\cite{deGosson2006,Son2021}: the product of two SD matrices satisfies $S_{\text{SD}} S_{\text{SD}}'^{-1} = G \in OrSp(2N)$, where